watch-devtube/web/README.md

 # Why DevTube?
 **💎 Discover hidden gems** — Watch videos that are not publicly available on YouTube (e.g. [Chad Fowler's "Tiny"](https://dev.tube/video/NXSS01n97G0)).

-**🕛 Save time** — Watch only the best talks, curated by community, grouped by categories and speakers.
+**🕛 Save time** — Watch only the best talks, curated by the community, grouped by categories and speakers.
 Quality beats quantity.

 **🔖 Create lists** – Watch later, bookmark, and keep track of watched videos.

-**💬 Comments** – Read, write, and reply to comments directly from DevTube.
+**💬 Discuss** – Read, write, and reply to comments directly from DevTube.

-**❤️ Contribute videos** – Get karma for video contributions.
+**❤️ Contribute** – Get karma for video contributions.
 Your name will also be visible next to the video.

 **🔔 Subscribe** – Stay up-to-date with the latest videos via RSS.
 Too busy?
 Receive one tech talk per week.